Cognitive science of religion: Cognitive byproduct

 The view that religious beliefs and practices should be understood as nonfunctional but as produced by human cognitive mechanisms that are functional outside of the context of religion.
 Examples of this are the hyperactive agent detection device and the minimally counterintuitive concepts or the process of initiation explaining Buddhism and Taoism.
 The cognitive byproduct explanation of religion is an application of the concept of spandrel and of the concept of exaptation explored by Stephen Jay Gould among others.
 The view that religious beliefs and practices are evolutionary spandrels has a number of critics.

 Minimally counterintuitive concepts

 Concepts that mostly fit human preconceptions but break with them in one or two striking ways.
 These concepts are both easy to remember (thanks to the counterintuitive elements) and easy to use (thanks to largely agreeing with what people expect).
 Examples include talking trees and noncorporeal agents.
 Pascal Boyer argues that many religious entities fit into this category.
-Upal labelled the fact that minimally counterintuitive ideas are better remembered than intuitive and maximally counterintuitive ideas as the minimal counterintuitiveness effect or the MCI-effect.
+Boyer argued that minimally counterintuitive concepts (MCI) i.e., concepts that violate a few ontological expectations of a category such as the category of an agent, are more memorable than intuitive and maximally counterintuitive (MXCI) concepts.
+A number of experimental psychology studies have found support for Boyer's hypothesis.
+Upal labelled this as the minimal counterintuitiveness effect or the MCI-effect.

+Boyer originally did not precisely specify the number of expectation-violations that would render an idea maximally counterintuitive.
+Early empirical studies including those by Boyer himself and others did not study MXCI concepts.
+Both these studies only used concepts violating a single expectation (which were labelled as MCI concepts).
+Atran was the first to study memory for MXCI concepts and labeled concepts violating 2-expectations as maximally counterintuitive.
+Studies by the I-75 Cognition and Culture Group also labelled ideas violating two expectations as maximally counterintuitive.
+Barrett argued that ideas violating 1 or 2 ontological expectations should be considered MCI and only ideas violating 3 or more expectations should be labelled MXCI.
+Subsequent studies of the MCI effect have followed this revised labelling scheme.

+Upal has divided the cognitive accounts that explain the MCI effect into two categories: the context-based model and content-based view of minimal counterintuitiveness.
+The context-based view emphasizes the role played by context in making an idea counterintuitive whereas the content-based view ignores the role of context.